World Association for Public Opinion Research:

 3.1 Membership in the Association shall be as individual persons, not as representatives of organizations, nations, or other groups.

 3.2 Membership shall be open to all persons who have an interest in the conduct, use, or teaching of scientific opinion and attitude surveys, social science research, media or communications research, market research, or related activities in Asia Pacific and who subscribe to and follow the WAPOR Code of Professional Ethics and Practices.
 Only individual members in good standing shall have the right to vote and hold office in WAPOR Asia Pacific.

-3.3 Membership in WAPOR Asia Pacific shall not be denied on the basis of race, sex, color, age, religion, nationality, or political affiliation.
+3.3 Membership in WAPOR Asia Pacific shall not be denied on the basis of ethnicity, sexual orientation and gender identity, religion, nationality, or political affiliation.

 4.1 WAPOR Asia Pacific shall have a Council, an Executive Committee and an Advisory Board.
 The Council shall consist of six Executive Committee Members – President, Past President, Vice President and President-Elect, Secretary-Treasurer, Conference Chair and Liaison Chair – and Local Representatives appointed by the Executive Committee among full members to represent each country or region in WAPOR Asia Pacific.

 4.2 The Council, by majority vote of all its members, shall conduct the business and care for the general interests of the Association.
 It shall meet at least once a year in connection with the annual conference.
 The President shall invite the Council with a preliminary agenda at least two weeks before the meeting.
 In between the council meetings, the Executive Committee will conduct the business and care for the general interests of the Association.